ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 License: Mit Approved license:

 In accordance with information found on open source intiative (https://opensource.org/license/mit), the Mit License means that permission is granted free of charge to any person who has a copy of the software.
-Furthermore, the software can be used without restriction and the user can use, copy, modify, merge, publish, distribute, and sell copies of the software unrestrictedly provided that the user also notes that aoftware in question (colored) is under the MIT license.
+Furthermore, the software can be used without restriction and the user can use, copy, modify, merge, publish, distribute, and sell copies of the software unrestrictedly provided that the user also notes that software in question (colored) is under the MIT license.
 As this is an open license there is no ethical concerns about the use of color is this application as I have acknowledged that colored is under the MIT license.

 Environment: Console